NotNite/VintageStoryMods/ChatEmojis/README.md

 # Chat Emojis

 Adds Discord-like emojis into game chat.
-Use the emoji's shortcode (like `:fire:` or `:flushed:`) to render it in game.
+Use the emoji's shortcode (like `:fire:` or `:flushed:`) or paste the character directly (Windows + Period) to render it in game.

 ![Screenshot of emojis in action](./screenshot.png)